ZCHAnalytics/K8s-resume-with-tf-azure-pwsh/README.md

 For second option, which is an external service yaml, check this [service file](5a-svc-web.yaml)

-Website is not public but the mysqli link to a backend database does not work, so theraputic effect of my retail sit is not yet possible.
+When the database connection does not work, website will show and error of some sort, like this one:

 ![image](https://github.com/ZCHAnalytics/kubernetes-challenge/assets/146954022/11081575-ae0b-463f-8bd7-11f450345641)

 < Troubleshooting: turned out i needed to change the commands from mysql to mariadb inside the mariadb container and also change the Dockerfile to add mysql client and mysql server in addition to mysqli client.
 That added 300mb more of disk size but build time was still around the same.

-Again, this is an option of creating the database with CLI command.
-However, I wanted keep a nice orderly sequence of yaml files.
-The CLI steps are in this <file>

 ![image](https://github.com/ZCHAnalytics/k8s-resume-challenge/assets/146954022/1e4c4301-3355-420f-bf73-1cf34a692a89)